Science Kits: K-5 Grade

 North Carolina State Standards

-• 5.P.3.2 Explain how heating and cooling affect some materials and how this relates to their purpose and practical applications.
+• PS 5.1.3 Carry out investigations to compare how heating and cooling affect some materials and how this relates to their purpose and practical applications.

 Investigations of motion of vehicles and challenges in technological design and engineering.
 Students create vehicles and use them to explore the effects of force, friction, and wind resistance on speed and distance.
 They graph data gathered about the motion of their vehicles under various forms of power.
 They are challenged to build their own vehicles to meet specifications such as distance traveled in a given time and cost.